The Forsyte Saga (1967 TV series): Broadcast and reception

 Viewers remember the way the nation shut down each Sunday night for the event.
 Pubs closed early and the streets were deserted.
-The Church even rescheduled its evening worship services so that the immense audience could be ready for the start of the show at 7:25pm.
+The Church even rescheduled its evening worship services so that the immense audience could be ready for the start of the show at 7:25p.m.

-Following its success in Britain, the series was shown in the United States on public television and broadcast all over the world, and became the first BBC television programme to be sold to the Soviet Union.
-The worldwide audience was estimated as something in the region of 160 million.
+Following its success in Britain, the series was shown in the United States on public television and broadcast all over the world and became the first BBC television programme to be sold to the Soviet Union.
+The world audience was estimated to be in the region of 160 million.
 The series won a Royal Television Society Silver Medal and a BAFTA for Best Drama Series or Serial.
-Following its transmission in 1967 by RTÉ, Ireland's public broadcaster, the BBC production won a Jacob's Award at the annual presentation ceremony in Dublin.

-The series' success prompted companies to invest in similarly scaled drama serials, which resulted in programmes such as Upstairs, Downstairs and The Pallisers.
+Following its transmission in 1967 by RTÉ, the Irish public broadcaster, the BBC production won a Jacob's Award at the annual presentation ceremony in Dublin.
+The series' success prompted companies to invest in similar drama serials, which resulted in programmes such as Upstairs, Downstairs and The Pallisers.